My Health Partner Logo

 decipher nutrition label

-The advice given by health professionals about high blood pressure often aims to help you adopt eating habits adapted to your needs: “Make sure you reduce your salt intake”, or “Beware of ready-made meals, they are often very fatty and salty”.
-Only sometimes, it is not so easy to navigate through these foods and apply these rules.
+The advice given by health professionals about high blood pressure often aims to help you adopt eating habits adapted to your needs: “Make sure you reduce your salt intake”, or “Beware of ready-made meals, they are often very fatty and salty.”
+Only, sometimes, it is not so easy to understand this advice and apply these rules.
 Are we talking about salt or sodium?
 How do I recognize the quality of a product on the shelf?
 Here are some tips to make your life easier when you go food shopping.

 What is the difference between salt and sodium?